lusfold/AndroidKeyValueStore/README.md

 AndroidKeyValueStore
 ======

 A KV store base on sqlite for Android Application.
-Inspire by [YTKKeyValueStore][1].
+Inspired by [YTKKeyValueStore][1].

 Usage
 --------